learningequality/kolibri-docs/docs/faq.rst

 What is Kolibri’s affiliation with Khan Academy?
 ------------------------------------------------

-Kolibri is an independent, open-source project maintained by `Learning Equality <http://learningequality.org/about/>`_, and is not officially affiliated with Khan Academy, although they are very supportive of the Kolibri project, and are one of our key partners.
+Kolibri is an independent, open-source project maintained by `Learning Equality <http://learningequality.org/about/>`_, and is not officially affiliated with Khan Academy, although they are very supportive of the Kolibri project.

 Can I contribute to Kolibri as a developer?